Sarthala: Demographics

-As of 2011 India census, Sarthala had a population of 1374, of which 704 are males while 670 are females as per Population Census 2011.
-Sarthala has the highest population of Menariya caste.
-Apart from the Menariya, peoples from Rajput Gayari, Meghwal and Salvi communities also live in the village.
+According to the 2011 India census, Sarthala had a population of 1374, of which 704 are males and 670 are females.
+Sarthala is known for having a high population of the Menariya caste, as well as Rajput Gayari, Meghwal and Salvi communities also living in the village.

 Economy

 The main business of the villagers is agriculture.

-The region is near a national park of Sitamata Abhyaran.
+Sita Mata Wildlife Sanctuary is also nearby.